livegnik/2way-poc-design/02-architecture/managers/10-network-manager.md

 - Admission requires explicit allow.
 - Challenge content is opaque to the Network Manager.
-- Puzzle ownership resides exclusively with the DoS Guard Manager.
+- Puzzle ownership resides exclusively with the DoS Guard Manager per `01-protocol/11-dos-guard-and-client-puzzles.md`.
 - Telemetry or directives obtained during this exchange must not be repurposed as authenticated identity evidence.

 ## 6. Connection lifecycle and state transitions